processing/p5.js-compatibility/README.md

 All of the above usages in p5.js 1.x remain available with the [preload.js](https://github.com/processing/p5.js-compatibility/blob/main/src/preload.js) compatibility add-on library.

-## …using registerPreloadMethod in an add-on libraries
+## ...using registerPreloadMethod in an add-on libraries

 Under the hood, returns a **Promise** from each loadImage, loadSound, and similar functions.
 Promises are widely used in JavaScript, so it is possible to use a callback in p5.js 1.x to create a Promise, but p5.js 1.x doesn't expect promises to be used, so you have to ensure yourself that, for example, your draw function doesn't start running before loading is done.
 For an example of a Promise using a callback, check out the example below that makes p5.sound.js compatible with both 1.x and 2.0: